 Haley is responsible for the day to day financial activities at the PTRC, as well as the administration and execution of contracts.
 She received a diploma in office administration and comes to the PTRC with seven years of administrative experience.

-Erik Nickel graduated from the University of Saskatchewan with a degree in Geology in 1994 and obtained his Master’s degree in geology from the University of Regina in 2008.
+Erik Nickel graduated from the University of Saskatchewan with a degree in Geology in 1994 and obtained his Master of Science in geology from the University of Regina in 2008.
 After a 5 year tour as a wellsite geological consultant, Erik spent 15 years as a research geologist with the petroleum geology branch of the Saskatchewan Geological Survey.
 His research interests, while there, were primarily in the Mississippian carbonates of southeast Saskatchewan, performing some of the original Midale reservoir characterization for PTRC’s Weyburn project starting in 2001.
 Erik also studied many other aspects of Saskatchewan’s petroleum and natural gas resources, most notably an extensive body of work on the geology of Bakken tight oil reservoirs.
-Erik joined the PTRC in 2014 and is primarily responsible for the management and delivery of enhanced oil recovery research programs, including STEPS and HORNET, as well as assisting in the Centre’s carbon capture and storage projects (Aquistore and Sask CO2 User).
+Erik joined the PTRC in 2014 and is primarily responsible for the management and delivery of enhanced oil recovery research programs, including STEPS and HORNET, as well as managing the Centre’s carbon capture and storage project (Aquistore).